ds-horizon/logwise/docs/components/kafka.md

 - Method: GET
 - Returns metrics for all topics including `messagesPerSec`, `partitions`, and `replicationFactor`

-**How the Orchestrator Uses It:**
-1. Periodically queries the topics API
-2. Compares messages/sec with configured thresholds
-3. Increases partitions via Kafka admin APIs when needed
-4. Monitors utilization and performance

 ## Integration with Other Components

 - **Vector** - Publishes logs to Kafka topics
 - **Spark** - Consumes logs from Kafka topics for processing
-- **Orchestrator Service** - Monitors topic metrics and scales partitions automatically
+- **Orchestrator Service** - Monitors topic metrics and cluster health

 ## Requirements and Setup